 Damjanovic et. al. [56] and Sepa et. al. [22], [23], [57] demonstrated that the ORR on polycrystalline Pt in alkaline media has the same Tafel slopes at low and high current densities as in acidic media.
-They are independent on electrode pretreatment, despite ORR has enhanced kinetics on pre-reduced Pt.
-The observed fractional order of 1/2 with respect to pH at low current densities, the first reaction order with respect to O2 on the whole potential range, and the linear increase of surface coverage with applied potential suggest that the first electron transfer step is RDS for ORR on Pt, with the Temkin condition of adsorption at low overpotentials and Langmuir condition of adsorption at high overpotentials.
+They are independent on electrode pretreatment, despite the ORR having enhanced kinetics on pre-reduced Pt.
+The observed fractional order of 1/2 with respect to pH at low current densities, the first reaction order with respect to O2 on the whole potential range, and the linear increase of surface coverage with applied potential suggest that the first electron transfer step is RDS for the ORR on Pt, with the Temkin condition of adsorption at low overpotentials and Langmuir condition of adsorption at high overpotentials.
 The difference in reaction orders with respect to pH in alkaline (1/2) and acidic (3/2) media is attributed to the participation of H+ in RDS for acidic media, which is opposite to alkaline media.
-The analysis of the ring/disc currents ratio suggested that ORR is likely to proceed through the series 2e-+2e- or dual path (i.e. series 2e-+2e- and direct 4e- pathways in parallel) mechanism.
+The analysis of the ring/disc currents ratio suggested that the ORR is likely to proceed through the series $2e^{-}+2e^{-}$ or dual path (i.e. series $2e^{-}+2e^{-}$ direct 4e- pathways in parallel) mechanism.
 The decoupled currents for 2e- and 4e- reduction have the same Tafel slopes, which suggests that the ORR mechanism has the same RDS and preceding steps for both pathways.
-The RRDE study of ORR and HO2-reduction on (100), (110), and (111) Pt single-crystal surfaces carried out by Markovic et al. [58] showed that Pt (111) surface is the most active one for ORR.
-Despite the negligible amount of HO2-being detected on the ring, its rapid reduction led to the suggestion of the peroxide-mediated pathway on low-index surfaces.
+The RRDE study of the ORR and HO_2^- reduction on (100), (110), and (111) Pt single-crystal surfaces carried out by Markovic et al. [58] showed that Pt (111) surface is the most active one for the ORR.
+Despite the negligible amount of HO_2^- being detected on the ring, its rapid reduction led to the suggestion of the peroxide-mediated pathway on low-index surfaces.